I’ve always thought my neighbors were quite nice people. But then they put a password on their Wi-Fi.

 Hang out with the little people.
 Kids are funny, and they have a way of enjoying life that we forget as we get older.
 Rekindle some of that youthful humor by spending more time with little people – your own, your friends’, your neighbors’.
 Just be around them more, and let some of their delight rub off on you.

 Get a dog.
 I admit, I am a dog person, although there are some kitties I am extremely fond of.
-But nothing bring joy as effectively as the boundless enthusiastic adoration given to a human by a dog.
+But nothing brings joy as effectively as the boundless enthusiastic adoration given to a human by a dog.

 Schedule game nights with your friends.
 No, not naked poker (unless that really makes you laugh).
 Whatever game you like that you can do with a group of your buddies.